 Eduardo: Sure, Poonam.
 I am an engineer entrepreneur from Brazil, who also loves design and is interested in neuroscience to understand how the brain and emotions work.
-I have got a varied background and over my entire career, I have tried to engage in innovation highly technological ideas.
+I have got a varied background, and over my entire career, I have tried to engage in innovative highly technological ideas.
 I did my mechanical engineering at Unioeste in the south of Brazil.
 My first job was at a ski station in California during a long vacation.

 I had then moved to the Netherlands with a full-tuition scholarship to study Automotive Engineering.
 Over there, I worked with self-driving cars for BMW, failed to build a turbine that flies over the ocean to get most of the wind.
 Later, I constructed the first solar oven in the world capable of cooking at night in isolated places in Africa where people still cook with woods.
 After that, I started to learn German and went to Germany to work with risk analysts for the petrochemical plants.